wesbos/es6-articles/04 - Temporal Dead Zone.md

 -  An error saying `pizza` is not defined yet
 -  Are we actually going to see `'Deep Dish 🍕🍕🍕'`

 We get `undefined`.
 Why?

 Because with `var` variables, you can only access them as they are defined.
-Before they are defined, you cannot access the actual value of them, but you can access the fact that the variable has been created before.
+Before they are defined, you cannot access the actual value of them, but **you can access the fact that the variable has been created before**.

 However, if I change that to `const` or `let`, you'll now see that `pizza` is not defined at all.
 That's an actual error, and that will **break your code**.